 ADHD, or Attention Deficit Hyperactivity Disorder, affects millions worldwide.
 It’s a condition often associated with impulsivity, hyperactivity, and inattention.
-While medication is a common treatment, there’s a growing interest in natural remedies for ADHD.
+While medication is a common treatment, there’s a growing interest in natural remedies for ADHD, with insights from Parenting experts helping to guide families in their choices.

 Natural remedies can offer an alternative or complement to traditional ADHD treatments.
 They’re often sought after due to their potential for fewer side effects.
 From dietary changes to mindfulness techniques, these options are gaining traction in the ADHD community.